NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 In all cases, `nuget pack` excludes folders that start with a period, such as `.git` or `.hg`.

-NuGet will indicate if there are any errors in the `.nuspec` file that need correcting, such as forgetting to change values in the manifest from their defaults.
+NuGet indicates if there are any errors in the `.nuspec` file that need correcting, such as forgetting to change values in the manifest from their defaults.

 Once `nuget pack` succeeds, you'll have a `.nupkg` file that you can publish to a suitable gallery as described in [Publishing a Package](../create-packages/publish-a-package.md).